ryanechternacht/email-problem/README.md

 ### v2

 To expand upon the first versoin, I wanted to support progress tracking throughout the runtime.
-This is found in `run-advanced` in `ladders.clj` and the `process_emails_v2.clj` (with accompanying tests).
+This is found in `run-advanced` in `core.clj` and the `process_emails_v2.clj` (with accompanying tests).

 The main approach here was to attach our transducer to a core.async channel, so that I could process emails in batches and report on their progress.
 To track progress, I flow a atom into each transducer so it can record the reason for each rejected email.

 The main code sets up the channels and atoms, generates emails using the spec, and batch feeds them into the channel, reporting on the progress every so often.
 All of this is configurable using the `defaults` map.

+### Thoughts

+Performance seems a bit slow.
+The culprit appears to be the global-mean transduction step.
+This makes some sense, since it's essentially O(n^2).

 ## License